inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

     return data
 ```

-9. We can delete the assertion here as well, as this is a fairly simple transform.
+3. We can delete the assertion here as well, as this is a fairly simple transform.
-10. Run the transform block
+4. Run the transform block

+Now we can export the transformed data
-11. Add a `SQL Data Exporter` block and rename to 'write_taxi_to_biqquery'
+1. Add a `SQL Data Exporter` block and rename to 'write_taxi_to_biqquery'
-12. Update
+2. Update
     - connection: Bigquery
     - profile: default
     - database: nyc_taxi
     - yellow_cab_data
-14. The transform block is going to return a dataframe.
+3. The transform block is going to return a dataframe.
 The cool thing about mage is that you can select directly from that DF.
-`
+Make sure
+- there are spaces between the curly brackets and the df_1 in the SQL query
+- that your google locaion variable is set correctly `GOOGLE_LOCATION: EU`

 ![image](https://github.com/inner-outer-space/de-zoomcamp-2024/assets/12296455/5c17c16b-c8fa-4fc0-bd0f-dced5c472762)